-In this article, the author discusses Ullrich congenital muscular dystrophy, a collagen VI–related myopathy, which is characterized by proximal joint contractures, distal hyperlaxity, and normal intelligence.
-Clinical findings are hypotonia, congenital hip dislocation, torticollis, contractures, arthrogryposis, distal laxity in the neonatal period, and generalized, slowly progressive muscle weakness, including mild facial weakness.
-Ullrich congenital muscular dystrophy and Bethlem myopathy represent 2 ends of a clinical spectrum of disease defined as collagen VI–related myopathies.
-Both recessive and dominant mutations in collagen VI genes COL6A1, COL6A2, and COL6A3 are responsible for the disease phenotype in these myopathic conditions.
+This article covers the collagen VI–related dystrophies.
+Ullrich congenital muscular dystrophy and Bethlem myopathy represent two ends of a clinical spectrum of disease defined as collagen VI–related myopathies.
+Intermediate COL6-RD clinically sits between these two entities.
+Both recessive and dominant mutations in the collagen VI genes COL6A1, COL6A2, and COL6A3 are responsible for the disease phenotype in this set of myopathic conditions.

 • Ullrich congenital muscular dystrophy (UCMD) is the severe clinical manifestation of collagen VI–related myopathic disorders.

-In 1930, Ullrich described a peculiar form of congenital muscular dystrophy with an unusual combination of distal hyperextensibility and proximal contractures in 2 boys; he termed the disorder “congenital atonic-sclerotic muscular dystrophy” (57; 58).
+In 1930, Ullrich described a peculiar form of congenital muscular dystrophy with an unusual combination of distal hyperextensibility and proximal contractures in two boys; he termed the disorder “congenital atonic-sclerotic muscular dystrophy” (35; 36).
 Additional clinical findings were onset in the neonatal period or early infancy, which included generalized muscle weakness, hyperhidrosis, high-arched palate, protruded calcanei, and normal intelligence.

 • Autosomal recessive inheritance